 “The impact that this collection has had thus far is remarkable,” Milenkiewicz added.
 “Our pageview statistics on Calisphere have just soared over the past seven days, with much of this traffic attributed to the Klein photos!”

 Glyer has generously offered to use File770 to help spread the word among the Science Fiction community about how fans can submit corrections to the photo captions.

 “We knew there were some issues with the metadata before we put it up,” explained Cherry Williams, Director of Distinctive Collections.
 “But what’s important to us is that this is a vibrant, living project that’s going to continue to move and breathe and evolve.”

 Fans who want to contribute corrections and/or enhancements for the Klein photo captions can submit them through this form, which was created for this project by Digital Assets Metadata Librarian, Noah Geraci.

 Jacobson offers one word of caution to those who wish to help with the metadata corrections: “It will not show up immediately [on Calisphere] because we need to validate, in case two different people give us conflicting information.”

 Williams, Jacobson, Milenkiewicz, and Geraci are already thinking ahead to how the library can improve the integration of crowdsourced metadata in the future, as there are more than 55,000 of Klein’s images that have not yet been digitized.

 “I knew Jay Kay Klein back in the day (and may appear in some of his photos),” Dennis McCunney commented via email.
 “I think he'd be delighted at the response to his work.
 I certainly am.”

 This project will continue to grow, but it would not be possible without financial donations.
-Should you feel inspired to support the digitization of more of Klein’s photographs, please contact Megan De Leon, Associate Director of Development for the UCR Library, to discuss how you can help to move this project forward.
+Should you feel inspired to support the digitization of more of Klein’s photographs, please contact Clyde Derrick, Director of Development for the UCR Library, to discuss how you can help to move this project forward.